rltsquare/ProductReviewImages-Magento2/README.md

    #### OR

-   You can also clone this repo under Magento® 2 following directory:
+   You can also download code from this repo under Magento® 2 following directory:

     ```
     app/code/RLTSquare/ProductReviewImages